otrv4/otrv4/otrv4.md

 The counterpart of the sending an encoded data message.
 As that one, it also needs a per-message key derived from the previous chain key to decrypt the message in it.
-If the receiving `j` is equal to 0, and the receiving `Public ECDH Key` has not yet been seen, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).
+If the receiving `j` is equal to 0, and the receiving 'Public ECDH Key' has not yet been seen, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the receiving chain key).

 Decrypting a data message consists of:

-1. If the encrypted message corresponds to a skipped and stored message key, the message is verified and decrypted with that key which is deleted from the storage.
+1. If the encrypted message corresponds to an stored message key corresponding to an skipped message, the message is verified and decrypted with that key which is deleted from the storage.
-2. If a new ratchet key has been received, any skipped message keys from the previous receiving ratchet are stored and a new DH ratchet is performed.
+2. If a new ratchet key has been received, any message keys corresponding to skipped messages from the previous receiving ratchet are stored.
+A new DH ratchet is performed.
-3. If a new message from the current receiving ratchet is received, any skipped message keys from it are stored, and a symmetric-key ratchet is performed to derive the current message key and the next receiving chain key.
+3. If a new message from the current receiving ratchet is received, any message keys corresponding to skipped messages from the same ratchet are stored, and a symmetric-key ratchet is performed to derive the current message key and the next receiving chain key.
 The message is then verified and decrypted.

 This is done by: